lambdaclass/cairo-by-example/content/en/examples/enums.md

     }
 }
 ```
-To try the example simply run `cairo-run enums.cairo` in your terminal.
+To try the example simply run `cairo-run --single-file enums.cairo` in your terminal.